Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Floer theory on toric surfaces

+\begin{lemma} Let $Y$, $w_1$, and $w_2$ be as above.
+Let $q_s, p_1,\hdots, p_n$ be point constraints positioned as above, so that $p_1,\hdots, p_n$ all lie in the exhausting chamber of the scattering diagram $\mathfrak{D}_s$ determined by the point $q_s = q + s(w_1+w_2)$ with $s$ taken large after fixing the $p_i$.
+Let $h$ be a tropical disc in $Y$ of generalized Maslov index 2 with respect to the point constraints $q_s, p_1,\hdots, p_n$, with stop at a point $u\in U_s$, and assume there is some edge $e$ of $h$ with $h(e)$ containing $q_s$.
+Then $e$ is unbounded, with its outward primitive tangent vector equal to $w_i$ for $i$ equal to $1$ or $2$, and one of the two edges sharing a vertex with $e$ is also unbounded, with outward pointing primitive tangent vector having positive $w_j$ component ($j = 1,2$, $j\neq i$).
+The third edge $e'$ adjacent to this vertex must then have weight 1, and the primitive vector $v(e')$ tangent to $h(e')$ and pointing toward the vertex is either the vector $w_1 + w_2$ or a primitive vector belonging to a 1-cone of the toric fan of $Y$. \end{lemma}

+\begin{proof} Letting $\mathcal{T}$ be the domain tree of $h$, we assign each edge an ``inward'' and ``outward'' direction, so that any injective path in $\mathcal{T}$ starting at the root moves in the outward direction.

-Assume $h$ has some edge $e$ with $p$ lying on $h(e)$, and let $v(e)$ be the primitive vector tangent to $h(e)$ pointing away from the vertex that comes ``before" $e$ as one moves outward from the stop.
-We consider two cases, depending on whether or not $v(e)$ is in the closed cone generated by $w_1$ and $w_2$.
+Assume $h$ has some edge $e$ with $q_s$ lying on $h(e)$, and let $v(e)$ be the primitive vector tangent to $h(e)$ pointing in the outward direction.
+We first show that $v(e)$ is contained in the closed cone generated by $w_1$ and $w_2$.

-If $v(e)$ lies outside this closed cone, we will see that $e$ must be an unbounded edge.
+Assume for the sake of deriving a contradiction that $v(e)$ lies outside this closed cone.
 Writing $v(e) = bw_1 + cw_2$, we have that either $b < 0$ or $c < 0$, and we will assume without loss of generality that $c < 0$.
-We then assume that $e$ is bounded, so $v(e)$ is pointing toward another vertex, which lies inside the open half plane $H$ of points $p + a_1w_1 + a_2w_2$ with $a_2 < 0$.
-We will derive a contradiction, and conclude that $e$ must be unbounded.
+It follows that $-v(e)$, the vector tangent to $h(e)$ pointing in the inward direction, is pointing toward a vertex lying inside the open half plane $H$ of points $q_s + a_1w_1 + a_2w_2$ with $a_2 > 0$.